BradLarson/GPUImage/README.md

 - **GPUImageSobelEdgeDetectionFilter**: Sobel edge detection, with edges highlighted in white
   - *texelWidth*:
   - *texelHeight*: These parameters affect the visibility of the detected edges
+  - *edgeStrength*: Adjusts the dynamic range of the filter.
+Higher values lead to stronger edges, but can saturate the intensity colorspace.
+Default is 1.0.

+- **GPUImagePrewittEdgeDetectionFilter**: Prewitt edge detection, with edges highlighted in white
+  - *texelWidth*:
+  - *texelHeight*: These parameters affect the visibility of the detected edges
+  - *edgeStrength*: Adjusts the dynamic range of the filter.
+Higher values lead to stronger edges, but can saturate the intensity colorspace.
+Default is 1.0.

 - **GPUImageThresholdEdgeDetectionFilter**: Performs Sobel edge detection, but applies a threshold instead of giving gradual strength values
   - *texelWidth*:
   - *texelHeight*: These parameters affect the visibility of the detected edges
+  - *edgeStrength*: Adjusts the dynamic range of the filter.
+Higher values lead to stronger edges, but can saturate the intensity colorspace.
+Default is 1.0.
   - *threshold*: Any edge above this threshold will be black, and anything below white.
 Ranges from 0.0 to 1.0, with 0.8 as the default

 - **GPUImageCannyEdgeDetectionFilter**: This uses the full Canny process to highlight one-pixel-wide edges